oras-project/oras/docs/proposals/error-handling-guideline.md

 Please check whether the registry credential stored in the authentication file is correct
 ```

-#### Example 13: failed to resolve the digest with empty error response from registry
+#### Example 13: Failed to resolve the digest with empty error response from registry

 Current behavior and output: